sandialabs/DiMER/README.md

 - ```-replace <force or gentle>```

     - ```-replace gentle```: Replace hypothetical annotations in the original translated protein fasta file file with new annotations.
 "Gentle" will only replace if the annoation string contains a phrase from placeholder.txt.
 Do *not* use this mode on files that have not been previously annotated.
+            - __hot tip:__ this mode is most useful for determining whether the databases you're using with dimer are actually improving on your current annotation workflow.
+Check the stdout for infomration on what placeholder annotations were actually replaced during your DiMER run.
     - ```-replace force```: Reannotates all sequences in your translated fasta file with the best scoring hit across all databases queried while selectively avoiding entries that match those in placeholders.txt whenever possible.
     - Both options will create a new file with your original input file prefix followed by ".updated.faa" in the specified output dir.